-Figure 53: [RAIDER] Throughput scaling with an increasing number of CNN HLS kernels
+Figure 63: [RAIDER] Throughput scaling with the number of deployed CNN HLS kernels

-The presented results show the good scaling of system performance with the number of nodes, while the flattening slope of the curve when the number of CNNs goes beyond 4 is mainly due to the saturation of the data injection rate in the krnl_sender and the instantiation interval of the imagifier (~70 clock cycles) in the preprocessing node.
+The presented results show the good scaling of system performance with the number of computing nodes, while the flattening slope of the curve when the number of CNNs goes beyond 4 is mainly due to the saturation of the data injection rate in the krnl\sender and the instantiation interval of the imagifier (~70 clock cycles) in the preprocessing node.

-2.6.2 U280 RESULTS ON IDV-E
+3.6.2 U280 RESULTS ON IDV-E

-In this setup, we have tested the system starting on 2 FPGAs (one preprocessing and one computing) up to 4 (adding 2 more computing FPGAs) with a slightly different setup with respect to the one used in the U200 APE Lab testbed.
-Since the resources available on the Xilinx Alveo U280 (for example, more DSP) are larger with respect to the U200 ones, we could implement 3 CNNs HLS kernels on single computing FPGA computing (a Vitis report of the hardware occupation is reported in Figure 54) since a single CNN takes ~25% of the maximum DSP resource.
+In this setup, we have tested the system scaling from 2 FPGAs (one preprocessing and one computing) up to 4 (adding 2 more computing FPGAs) with a slightly different setup with respect to the one used in the U200 APE Lab testbed.
+Since the Xilinx Alveo U280 has more available resources, e.g. DSPs, with respect to the U200, we could implement 3 CNNs HLS kernels on a single computing U280 FPGA (a Vitis report of the hardware occupation is shown in Figure 64) since a single CNN occupies ~25% of the maximum DSP resources.